-Over the last forty or so years ... unconsidered political promises were made ... people changed their jobs more frequently and cashed out their pensions prematurely.
+Over the last forty or so years unconsidered political promises were made.
+The work people changed their jobs more frequently and cashed out their pensions prematurely.
 The returns projected by the financial institutions were not achieved.
 With all these problems compounded by a lack of government foresight and planning.

 Some astute financial institutions realized that pensions based on a defined benefit scheme were in many cases not going to be sustainable.
 They convinced pension fund members to convert to a defined contribution basis, "so that you can manage your own funds".

-To survive, or maintain some reasonable standard of living, many of these "fortirees" will now have to find some other source of income or support, or live degraded lifestyles.
-They'll then join another group ... semi-retirees.
+To survive, or maintain some reasonable standard of living, many of these "forcedtirees" have to find some other source of income or support, or live degraded lifestyles.
+They then join another growing group ... semi-retirees.
 Many people are extending their working life both to ensure they have enough financial resources but also to have a more meaningful retirement.

 From then on "work" takes on a different meaning.
-It is not to earn money but out of choice ... for some other reason... self actualization, power, the challenge or fun.
+It is not to earn money but out of choice.
+For some other reason... self actualisation, power, the challenge or fun.

 With this definition of retirement one can obviously achieve retirement at any age.

 This is not an easy question to answer.
-The calculation depends on many factors and it also introduces the interesting point that you could be retired today and in a year's time not retired.
+The calculation depends on many factors and it also introduces the interesting point that you could be retired today and in a year's time unretired.
 Now not having enough money due to some unforseen circumstance.